DATxChain-Protocol/DATx/p2p/simulations/README.md

 The nodes listen for devp2p connections and WebSocket RPC clients on random localhost ports.

-### DockerAdapter

-The `DockerAdapter` is similar to the `ExecAdapter` but executes `docker run` to run the node in a Docker container using a Docker image containing the simulation binary at `/bin/p2p-node`.

-The Docker image is built using `docker build` when the adapter is initialised, meaning no prior setup is necessary other than having a working Docker client.

-Each node listens on the external IP of the container and the default p2p and RPC ports (`30303` and `8546` respectively).

 ## Network

 A simulation network is created with an ID and default service (which is used